-Sunday, April 7, 2013: Australia and New Zealand end DST
+Australia & New Zealand end DST on April 6, 2014

-In Australia, DST is only observed in the south-eastern states.
+Despite an ongoing debate about the introduction of seasonal time change in south-east Queensland, there have been no changes in DST legislation in Australia lately.
+DST is still only observed in the country's south-eastern states.
 Clocks will be turned back in the following areas:

 - Australian Capital Territory (e.g. Canberra)

 - South Australia (e.g. Adelaide)